This Step: Take Drivers Education

 If you are a minor, you have a few choices when it comes to taking drivers education.
 For those older than 18 years old, you aren’t required to complete drivers ed, but it will enhance your driving skills and knowledge of Kansas safety laws and practices.

-Teens younger than 18 must complete a driver education program offered by the Transportation Cabinet before moving to the full unrestricted licensing phase.
-During the four-hour course, you will learn:
+Teens younger than 18 years old must complete a driver education program offered by the Transportation Cabinet before moving to the full unrestricted licensing phase.
+During the course, which is 4 hours, you will learn:

 - Kentucky traffic laws

 When you passed the written test to get a permit, a license examiner forwarded your info to the Division of Driver Licensing to enroll you in a course offered in the appropriate county.
 You’ll receive a letter with more details on taking the drivers ed course.
 If you have any questions, contact the Kentucky Division of Driver Licensing.